cfultz/last2mast/README.md

 # Last.fm to Mastodon

 This Python script automatically posts your loved tracks from Last.fm to your Mastodon profile.
-It also posts a weekly update of your top artists and tracks every Friday.

 ## Features

 - Posts newly loved tracks from Last.fm to Mastodon.
 - Shortens track URLs using your Shlink server.
 - Adds relevant hashtags to posts (artist, album, genre).
-- Posts a weekly summary of top artists and tracks every Friday.
 - Prevents duplicate posts by checking track titles.

 ## Requirements